Windows 10 upgrade

 Before you begin your upgrade from Windows 7

 - Ensure you regularly backup your documents.
 Validate your backups before performing the system upgrade.
 IITS recommends backing up your files to your Home Drive.

 - To avoid disruptions to your work, it is recommended to run the upgrade prior to leaving for the day as it will interrupt your computer for up to 2 hours.
 When you return in the morning your computer will be running Windows 10.

 - Save and close any open files before you begin the installation.

 - Do not shut down your computer before you leave for the day; shutting down will prevent the upgrade from starting or will interrupt the process if already begun.

 Upgrade to Windows 10

-- If your computer is eligible, the upgrade will be made available in your Software Center within 7 business days.
+- If your computer is eligible, the upgrade is available in your Software Centre.